n/a

 1. Arithmetic: This involves basic mathematical operations like addition, subtraction, multiplication, and division.
 You'll also encounter questions related to percentages, ratios, and averages.

-2. Algebra: Algebraic concepts are tested, such as solving equations, inequalities, and working with algebraic expressions.
+2. Algebra: Algebraic concepts are tested, such as solving equations and inequalities and working with algebraic expressions.

 3. Geometry: Geometry questions assess your knowledge of shapes, angles, lines, and theorems.
 You may need to calculate areas, volumes, and angles.